yingzixu15/yingzixu15.github.io/docs/index.md

 This is the place where I present some of my projects outside of school.
 It's still a work in progress.

-For more contents, please refer to the navigation section on the right.

 # Contact me
 - Academic and career related: yingzi.xu@mail.mcgill.ca
 - Any other inquiry: yingzi_xu@yahoo.com